-Coaster 638 heads to the Santa Fe Station in San Diego and I went down and under the tracks finding AC Adam who just pulled up.
-We went out to Pacific Highway north to Sea World Drive to Interstate 5 north to Mission Bay Drive to Santa Fe Street which we took to where it ended and parked.
-From here we walked along the bike trail to just north of Elvira where I set up for my first train.
-I did not take long for the train to show up.
+Coaster 638 heads to the Santa Fe station in San Diego and I went down and under the tracks, finding AC Adam who just arrived.
+We went out to Pacific Highway north to Sea World Drive, to Interstate 5 north to Mission Bay Drive, to Santa Fe Street which we took to where it ended and parked.
+From here we walked along the bicycle trail to just north of Elvira where I set up for my first train, which did not take long to arrive.

 Pacific Surfliner 599 at Elvira heading to Los Angeles this morning.
 We started to walk back to the car when I heard another train coming.